-Prior to European settlement, tall grass prairie covered one million square kilometers in central North America, stretching from Texas to southern Manitoba.
-Today, this habitat is all but gone - only 1% of the original tall grass prairie remains.
+Prior to European settlement, tall grass prairie covered more than 1 million square kilometers in central North America, stretching from Texas to southern Manitoba.
+Today, this habitat is all but gone - only 1 percent of the original tall grass prairie remains.
 The Living Prairie Museum is one of the few remaining fragments of this once vast ecosystem.

-All guests are encouraged to use the COVID-19 Screening Tool prior to their visit, or if they suspect they have symptoms of COVID-19.
+All guests are asked to use the COVID-19 Screening Tool prior to both indoor and outdoor visits.

 Environmental Education Programs

 Living Prairie Museum is pleased to resume our environmental education programs.
 Our new format, Prairie Life Online, allows our interpreters to visit your classroom virtually for a safe, educational experience.
-Please review our available programs and contact us by phone to request an online session.
-Program Brochure
+A limited selection of outdoor options are also available.

 Our self-guided trails are available from dawn until dusk.
 The trail system is an opportunity to see and learn about some of the most endangered habitat in the world.
 Please stay on the designated paths during your visit.
 A reminder that this is an on-leash park – please clean up after your pets.